nineteendo/yt-editor-public/README.md

         python src/compression/compress.py videos/{videoNumber}/resolutions/*.srv3
         ```
 5. **Create a `thumbnails` subdirectory**:
-    1. Download/create a 16:9 thumbnail and save it as `original.png`
+    1. Download/create a thumbnail, crop it to 16:9 and save it as `original.png`
     2. Convert the original thumbnail to Srv3:
         ```bash
         mp4_to_srv3 videos/{videoNumber}/thumbnails/original.png --rows 84
         ```
     3. Upload the output Srv3 as a subtitle to any video in YouTube Studio
-    4. Take a screenshot, crop it and save it as `ascii.png`
+    4. Set character edge style to "raised", take a screenshot, crop it and save it as `ascii.png`
     5. Combine both thumbnails and save them as `combined.png`

 ### Step 2 - Add a new entry to `"videos"` in [`config/settings.json`](config/settings.json)